top of page

 This timetable is revealed in the pages of God’s Word and Mauro helps the Bible student to see and understand it.

-Both Ussher and Mauro were devout, orthodox, Protestant scholars and agree 100% on the dates from creation.
+Both Ussher and Mauro were devout, orthodox Protestant scholars and agreed 100% on the dates from creation.
 Ussher is the more scholarly of the two, and the Annals of the World is an academic work.
 The Wonders of Bible Chronology is written for the nonprofessional, focused on celebrating the intricate pattern and consistency of the Bible and its message of the Lord Jesus Christ and His great love and salvation.

 We will look at this through the ages that Ussher has used to identify the major segments of the Bible and that Mauro blends in with nicely.
 A SIMPLIFIED AND LINEAR PRESENTATION OF MAURO’S CHRONOLOGY may be viewed here.